Defective Hip Replacements

 Stryker hip replacement devices can sustain a rapid degeneration of material from which the device is made, causing it to corrode and fail far sooner than expected.
-Additionally, as the device wears at an abnormally accelerated rate, it can cause severe inflamation and scar tissue, which in turn can cause severe, debilitating pain.
-The accelerated wear of the device can also result in dangerous heavy metals getting released into the blood stream which can cause blood poisoning.
-Some patients suffer from an array of other problems, such as frequent dislocation, an immoveable hip joint, leg length problems, compensating pain, nerve pinching, psuedo tumors, ALTR (adverse local tissue reactions), and lower back problems.
+Additionally, as the device wears at an abnormally accelerated rate, it can cause severe inflammation and scar tissue, which in turn can cause severe, debilitating pain.
+The accelerated wear of the device can also result in dangerous heavy metals getting released into the bloodstream which can cause blood poisoning.
+Some patients suffer from an array of other problems, such as frequent dislocation, an immovable hip joint, leg length problems, compensating pain, nerve pinching, pseudotumors, ALTR (adverse local tissue reactions), and lower back problems.

 Q: What are my options?